An introduction to the mincut graph of a graph

 \begin{definition} Let $G$ be a simple connected graph, then an edge-cut of $G$ is a subset $X$ of $E(G)$, such that $G-X$ is disconnected.
-An edge-cut of minimum cardinality in $G$ is a \emph{minimum edge-cut} and this cardinality is the edge-connectivity of $G$, denoted $\lambda(G)$.
+An edge-cut of minimum cardinality in $G$ is a \emph{minimum edge-cut} and its cardinality is the edge-connectivity of $G$, denoted $\lambda(G)$.
 We will call such a minimum edge-cut a \emph{mincut} of $G$.
 We call a mincut that disconnects a single vertex from the graph a \emph{trivial cut}. \end{definition}

 \begin{example} We illustrate this concept with an example.
-The diagrams in Figure \ref{fig:egmincut} are the Wheel graph, $W_6$, and the Peterson graph, both with minimal edge cuts labeled $\{e_1 \, , \ldots \, , \, e_5 \}$.
+The diagrams in Figure \ref{fig:egmincut} are the wheel graph, $W_6$, and the Peterson graph, both with minimal edge cuts labeled $\{e_1 \, , \ldots \, , \, e_5 \}$.
 However, $\{e_1 \, , \ldots \, , \, e_5 \}$ is not a mincut for either of the graphs, since in each of the graphs the removal of any of the three edges incident on a single vertex of degree $3$ will also give a disconnected graph.

 \end{example}

 \begin{definition} Let $X=\{X_1, \, X_2, \, \ldots \, X_i\}$ be the set of all mincuts of a simple connected graph $G$.
 Represent each of the $X_i$ with a vertex $v_i$ such that two vertices $v_i$ and $v_j$ are adjacent if $X_i\cap X_j \neq \emptyset$, and call this intersection graph the \emph{mincut graph} of $G$, denoted by $X(G)$. \end{definition}